 all, or worse, may have an unexpected effect.

 If you are not sure if you should be using NeoRecormon, talk to your doctor.

 Use in children

-NeoRecormon is also safe for treating anaemia in premature babies.
+NeoRecormon is also approved for treating anaemia in premature babies born before

 Before you start to use it

 Your doctor must know about all the following before you start to use NeoRecormon.

 You are allergic to any other medicines, foods, dyes or preservatives.

 You have any other health problems especially the following: